jianwdong/K12-STEM-Curriculum-Checklist/curriculum.md

 - **Scientific exploration** from the earliest ages.
 - **Building an intuitive understanding of how the world works.**

+If your kid follows this path diligently, they will be ready for the 22th century.

 ## 🤔 Why Use a Curriculum Checklist?
-In a world of rapidly advancing technology and complex challenges, the ability to think critically and solve problems from the ground up is more valuable than ever.
-Depending on the school or availability of classes, standard educational pathways may leave students with a fragmented collection of facts rather than a cohesive framework for understanding.
-This curriculum is designed to ensure your kid stays competitive no matter where they are.
-It empowers you to take control of your child's learning journey.
+Because you want to be proactive and take matter into your own hands.
+Just because your kid's school suck does not mean their education has to.
+Be involve in your kid's education.
+Parental influence matters.

 ## 📚 How to Use This Curriculum

-This curriculum is best used as a checklist for parents to ensure their child are educated to the highest standards.
-Educated parents can homeschool any topics not covered by the school curriculum.
+This independent curriculum is best used as a checklist for parents to ensure their child are educated to the highest standards.
+Educated parents can easily supplement any topics not covered by the school curriculum.

+## 🎯 About the Author

+I am a physician, data scientist, and father of 2 young budding first-principle thinkers.
+As an immigrant kid in Chinatown, NYC, I grew up without any money, guidance, or connections.
+My single mom was too busy working at the garment sweatshop and I had to teach myself many things outside my school curriculum to make myself competitive for the best universities.
+I attended NYC public schools from grade 1 to 12, and went on to attend college at Columbia University where I graduated with high honors in Mechanical Engineering.
+I then obtained my medical degree at NYU, and did my radiology residency at Harvard.
+While practicing as a radiologist, along the way I got a master of science in Data Science from UT Austin.
+I feel very qualified to help kids succeed academically.

+In the words of Mark Twain, I never let my schooling interfere with my education.
+Neither should you.

 ## 📋 Curriculum Overview